algorithmica-org/en/eytzinger.md

 alignas(64) int b[n+1];
 ```

 This is it.
 Now our algorithm is constantly prefetching 4 layers / cache lines ahead of time, which is covered by the bandwith of our RAM.
-This way the effective latency is reduced by a factor of 4.
-We are basically trading off bandwidth for latency.
+This way the effective latency is reduced by a factor of 4, and we're basically trading off bandwidth for latency.

 ### Complete implementation